Nurses, midwives and nursing associates trained abroad

 The process of recognising qualifications from the EU and EEA is governed by strict legislation based on the principle of freedom of movement.

-Due to EU law, we cannot:
+Due to EU regulations, we cannot:

-- request transcripts of training or test the knowledge of applicants trained within the EU or EEA, who meet EU requirements for direct entry to the register
+- request transcripts of training or test the knowledge of applicants trained within the EU or EEA who meet EU requirements for direct entry to the register

 - check whether a nurse or midwife who meets the EU requirements for direct entry to the register has undertaken any professional experience since they originally qualified, regardless of how long ago they qualified